jackweekes/Mealie-Recipes-iOS-APP/README.md

 - Add ingredients (individually or all) to the shopping list.
 - **Built-in Timer**: Start, modify, or cancel timers with audible alerts.
 - **Ingredient Scaling**: Instantly view 0.5x, 1x, 2x, or 3x ingredient quantities.

+### Recipe Upload
+- Upload new recipes to Mealie via Image or URL.

 ### Shopping List
 - Fully synced with Mealie’s shopping list API.